tchitchek-lab/Genotate.life/README.md

 dpkg -i mysql-apt-config*
 sudo apt-get update
-sudo apt-get install mysql-server sudo mysqladmin -u root password newpass -p oldpass
+sudo apt-get install mysql-server
 ```

 ## Installation of the Oracle JAVA interpeter

-A JAVA interpreter is reqired to run the Genotate standalone interpreter.
+A JAVA interpreter is reqired to run the Genotate standalone application.

-The Oracle JAVA interpreter can be downloaded at [https://www.java.com](https://www.java.com/fr/download/linux_manual.jsp).
+We suggest to use the Oracle JAVA interpreter, witch can be downloaded at [https://www.java.com](https://www.java.com/fr/download/linux_manual.jsp).

 Please install the JAVA interpreter in the 'services/java/bin/java' folder.

 ## Installation of the genotate.jar standalone application

-To install the Genotate standalone annotation please go at [https://github.com/tchitchek-lab/genotate.jar](https://github.com/tchitchek-lab/genotate.jar).
+To install the Genotate standalone annotation please go at: [https://github.com/tchitchek-lab/genotate.jar](https://github.com/tchitchek-lab/genotate.jar).

 ## Installation of the postfix system

-Genotate can notify users by mails when annotation analyses are finished.
+The Genotate web plaform can notify users by emails when annotation analyses are finished.
 The postfix system needs to be installed using the following command:
 ```
 apt-get install postfix
 ```